italiangrid/storm/webdav-guide.md

 The service uses (by default) ports 8443 and 8085, so open them on your firewall.

 The service needs to be installed on a machine on which storm file system is mounted.
-If you need, you can install StoRM GridHTTPs on differents hosts (that share the same data, e.g. hosts are GPFS clients) and use them as a pool (see [StoRM BackEnd configuration on sys-admin guide](sysadmin-guide.html#beconf)).
+If you need, you can install the StoRM GridHTTPs on differents hosts (that share the same data, e.g. hosts are GPFS clients) and use them as a pool (see [StoRM BackEnd configuration on sys-admin guide](sysadmin-guide.html#beconf)).
 To start the service:

 	  [~]# service storm-gridhttps-server start